 - The lower annual fee of $95

-- Pay Yourself Back program
+- The Pay Yourself Back program

-- $50 annual Ultimate Rewards Hotel Credit
+- The $50 annual Ultimate Rewards Hotel Credit

-Where is American Express Gold Card Better?
+How Is the American Express Gold Card Better?

 Amex Gold members will enjoy: